israelroldan/extjs-reactor/packages/reactor-modern-boilerplate/README.md

 ## Requirements

 * Ext JS 6.5+
-* Sencha Cmd 6.5+

 ## Quick Start

-If you haven't already, download Ext JS 6.5+ and Sencha Cmd 6.5+.
+If you haven't already, download Ext JS 6.5+.

 Then, run the following to clone and build the project: